elabftw/elabdoc/doc/user-guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you already have some "items" catalogued in an Excel file or File Maker database, you can import them in eLabFTW with a .csv file.
 A .csv file is a very simple file format.
 You can save a .xlsx or .ods file into this format.
+If using Microsoft Office, make sure to select "CSV UTF-8" in the dropdown menu.
 It needs to be "flat", meaning the first row is the column names, and all subsequent rows correspond to one entry.

 To achieve a successful import, make sure to follow these instructions: